‘Coronavirus, Explained’ Trailer: Netflix Set To Release New Documentary On April 26

-The virus that has sent the entire world into a state of panic and lockdown is getting a Netflix documentary in April.
+The virus that has sent the entire world into lockdown is getting a Netflix documentary in April.

 On Tuesday night, the streaming giant released it’s the first trailer for the series Coronavirus, Explained.
 In collaboration with Vox, the series is a deep dive into the rise of the infectious disease known as COVID-19.